github/gh-ost/README.md

 - Auditing: you may query `gh-ost` for status. `gh-ost` listens on unix socket or TCP.
 - Control over cut-over phase: `gh-ost` can be instructed to postpone what is probably the most critical step: the swap of tables, until such time that you're comfortably available.
 No need to worry about ETA being outside office hours.
 - External [hooks](doc/hooks.md) can couple `gh-ost` with your particular environment.
+- [Resurrection](doc/resurrect.md) can resume a failed migration, proceeding from last known good position.

 Please refer to the [docs](doc) for more information.
 No, really, read the [docs](doc).